Scientist profiles G-L

 Dr. Gladstone is actively engaged in medical education and has provided neurological training for over 100 medical undergraduate and postgraduate trainees at University of Toronto.
 He received the Marotta Award for neurology education in the University of Toronto Neurology Training Program.
 He is a research supervisor and mentor for fellows, residents, students and junior faculty.
 He has been an invited guest speaker at local, regional, national and international meetings promoting best practices in stroke diagnosis, treatment and prevention, and has delivered more than 300 lectures to family physicians, internists, geriatricians, neurologists, cardiologists, ER physicians, physiatrists, dentists, nurses, physiotherapists, paramedics, pharmacists, researchers and the public.
 Dr. Gladstone has been working to develop Sunnybrook as a premier regional stroke centre and has been site principal investigator for several national and international clinical trials of new treatments for acute ischemic and hemorrhagic stroke.

 - Gladstone DJ, Oh J, Fang J, Lindsay MP, Tu JV, Silver FL et al. Urgency of carotid endarterectomy for secondary stroke prevention: Results from the Registry of the Canadian Stroke Network.
-Stroke 2009 Jun 18.
+Stroke.
+2009 Aug;40(8):2776–82.

 - Thompson A, Kosior J, Gladstone DJ, Hopyan JJ, Symons S, Romero F et al, for the PREDICT/Sunnybrook ICH CTA Study Group.
 Defining the CT angiography 'spot sign' in primary intracerebral hemorrhage.
-Can J Neurol Sci 2009;36(4):456-61.
+Can J Neurol Sci.
+2009 Jul;36(4):456–61.

 - Gladstone DJ, Bui E, Fang J, Laupacis A, Lindsay MP, Tu JV et al. Potentially preventable strokes in high risk patients with atrial fibrillation who are not adequately anticoagulated.
 Stroke 2009;40(1):235-40.